Starcounter/Docs/guides/SQL/offset-key/README.md

 The first time the query is used, you should supply the value `null` as the OFFSETKEY.

 The input parameter is a string key, which is obtained on an enumerator to be re-created by calling method ```GetOffsetKey()```.
-The string key for OFFSETKEY clause, _offset key_, can be also retrieved from the query already having OFFSETKEY clause
+The string key for OFFSETKEY clause, _offset key_, can be also retrieved from the query already having OFFSETKEY clause.

+### Query limitation

+You can't use `OFFSETKEY` with `ORDER BY` or `GROUP BY` clauses.

 ## Getting an offset key in initial query